Garth Hill College

-In years 7 and 8, pupils study in preparation for commencing GCSE study in year 9.
-Pupils are carefully allocated to tutor groups on the basis of information we receive from the feeder school, in order that tutor groups are well balanced in terms of ability.
-Early in Year 7, pupils are set by ability in Mathematics, English, MFL, History, Geography, Religious Education and Science.
-Setting ensures that a pupil’s teaching and learning experience is appropriately matched to their ability in each subject.
-Setting also allows our more able pupils in the higher sets to be suitably stretched and stimulated.
-There is also a programme of after-college enrichment activities designed to enhance their learning experience.
+Pupils in Years 7 and 8 study in preparation for commencing GCSE study in Year 9.
+Pupils are carefully allocated to tutor groups on the basis of information we receive from the feeder school, in order that tutor groups are well balanced.
+Early in Year 7, pupils are set by attainment in Mathematics, English, Science and some foundation subjects.

-Those pupils on the Special Educational Needs register receive in-class support and guidance from Learning Support Assistants, as well as attend workshops in the SEN department.
+Those pupils on the Special Educational Needs register receive in-class support and guidance from Teaching Assistants, as well as support in the Learning Support Centre (LSC).

-The School of Supported Learning (SEN and Learning Support)
+The School of Supported Learning (SEND and Learning Support)

-The College has a strong team committed to supporting the learning of pupils, particularly those with SEN. Each department has a member of staff identified as a teacher who oversees the curricular needs of children with special needs.
-These teachers meet regularly with our SENCOs.
-The range of extra help is extensive and includes the teaching of pupils in smaller groups, in-class support with Learning Support Assistants and occasional part time attendance at specialist units.
+The College has a strong team committed to supporting the learning of pupils, particularly those with SEND.
+The range of extra help is extensive and includes the teaching of pupils in smaller groups, in-class support and more specialist support and intervention.
 We can also call on the help and advice of other professionals, expert in hearing, sight, language, learning, physical and emotional difficulties.

-In September 2015, the College opened a brand new learning centre to serve pupils aged 11-19 with high functioning autistic spectrum conditions living in Bracknell Forest and other local authorities.
-The new centre is part of Garth Hill College, but operates in dedicated buildings within a ten minute walk and two minute drive of the main Garth Hill site.
+Rise@GHC is specialist resource provision serving pupils aged 11-19 with high functioning autistic spectrum conditions living in Bracknell Forest and other local authorities.
+Rise@GHC operates in dedicated buildings within a ten minute walk and two minute drive of the main Garth Hill site.

 Assessment, Recording and Reporting

 All assessment is on-line.
 Tutors and Heads of House are responsible for monitoring the achievements of pupils, and Subject and Curriculum Team Leaders for ensuring the recording, reporting and evaluation of pupil performance in their own area.
 Each curriculum year group has an examination period during the academic year.
-Parents/carers receive reports on their child’s progress and are invited to a subject reporting evening.
-In addition, all pupils take part in Performance Review Day.
-Year 11 also attend a series of workshops to help prepare them for public examination and the next stage of their lives.
+Parents/carers receive reports on their child’s progress and are invited to a parents’ evening (currently held online).

 Community and Industrial Links

-The College has close links with other local schools, including our main feeder Primary Schools to ensure smooth transition and promote staff development and the sharing of facilities.
+The College has close links with other local schools, including our main feeder primary schools to ensure smooth transition for pupils, as well to promote staff development and the sharing of expertise, resources and facilities.
 We also have very well established partnerships with local business and community groups.